adaltas/node-nikita/src/java/keystore_remove.coffee.md

     Path to the keystore (doesn't need to exists).
 *   `storepass` (string)
     Password to manage the keystore.
-## Removing public and private keys from a keystore

 ## Removing a key and its certificate